 An overdraft facility is available with most bank accounts and lets you borrow money to keep spending after your balance reaches zero.
 For example, if you spend £50 when there’s no money in your account, you end up with a negative balance of -£50.
 This is known as being overdrawn.

 Some accounts offer free overdraft facilities up to a set amount, meaning that you can borrow money without paying any interest or fees.

 These can be the cheapest way to borrow a small amount of money for a short period and are useful if you need to cover a bill in an emergency or run out of money before payday.

-However, they can be very expensive if:
+However, overdrafts can be very expensive if:

-Your overdraft is not free
+It is not free